lydell/vim-like-key-notation/README.md

 vim-like-key-notation requires that [`event.key`] and [`event.code`] are available on keyboard events.
 When this was written, only Firefox 38+ supports both of those by default.
+(Edit: As of 2017, Chrome 51+ also supports both.)

 In case you haven’t heard about those two new properties of keyboard event objects, here’s a little summary.